 Long-haul typically relates to fiber that runs between major city pairs.
 Allied Fiber offers several long term, long-haul routes to clients via two options: (i) 20-year IRU, and (ii) Lease-to-IRU.
 In both options, Colocation facilities are available every 60 miles along the long-haul routes.

-The first Phase of the build-out includes the following long-haul routes:
+The first build-out includes the following long-haul routes:

 1. New York, NY to Chicago IL

 This option allows Allied Fiber's clients to enter into a 20-year irrevocable long-haul lease to use dark fiber in the routes described above.
 The basic terms of the lease includes: (i) a one-time payment (with some portion due at the time of lease execution and the balance due at the time of delivery), and (ii) annual recurring payments for O&M.

 This option allows Allied Fiber's clients to enter into a long-haul lease for a 12, 24 or 36-month term ("Initiation Term") to use dark fiber in the routes with an obligation to convert the lease into a 20-year IRU lease at the end of the Initiation Term.
 During the Initiation Term, clients make monthly payments to Allied Fiber for the right to use dark fiber and normal maintenance.
 At the end of the Initiation Term, clients pay a one-time fee for the 20-year IRU option, and make annual recurring payments for O&M.

 Short-haul differs from long-haul as a dark fiber product in that it is built specifically for short distance use and purpose.
 The construction of this fiber cable is not unlike that of a short-haul cable in that it is built to be accessed